reflectoring/reflectoring.github.io/_posts/2021-11-11-java-release-notes.md

     }
 }
 ```
-We used the `default` keyword on method definition and put the implementation of that method inside the interface.
-Now, our `LoggingImplementation` class does not fail with compiler error even though we didn't implement this new method inside of it.
+We used the `default` keyword on the method definition and put the implementation of that method inside the interface.
+Now, our `LoggingImplementation` class does not fail with a compiler error even though we didn't implement this new method inside of it.

-To read more about `default methods` please refer to the [oracle page](https://docs.oracle.com/javase/tutorial/java/IandI/defaultmethods.html)
+To read more about default methods please refer to the [docs](https://docs.oracle.com/javase/tutorial/java/IandI/defaultmethods.html).

 ### Type Annotations
 Type annotations are one more feature introduced in Java 8.
-Even though we had annotations available before, now we can use them wherever we use type.
+Even though we had annotations available before, now we can use them wherever we use a type.
 This means that we can use them on:
-- local variable definition
+- a local variable definition
-- constructor call
+- constructor calls
 - type casting
 - generics
 - throw clauses and more